 The Bylaws Committee reviews the contents of the Bylaws, addressing the changing needs of the Council and eliminates any ambiguities.
 The Committee is also responsible for assisting the Council in interpreting the Bylaws and in suggesting resolutions to problems directed to it by the Council.
 The Parliamentarian is responsible for rendering opinions on procedural matters according to the rules of the AMC.
 Such opinions are rendered using the Robert's Rules of Order, Newly Revised Edition, except when inconsistent with the AMC Bylaws.

-Through the publication of the AMC newsletter, which was revived in Fall 2012, the Committee will provide updates of AMC activities and events as well as information of general interest.
+Through the AMC website and newsletter, the Committee will provide updates of AMC activities and events as well as information of general interest.
 The Committee welcomes new ideas, input and feedback from AMC members on an ongoing basis.

 The Nominations and Elections Committee is responsible for conducting the annual elections of representatives and alternates, ensuring that the proportionate representation of all units on the Council is accurate.
 This committee is also responsible for receiving nominations and administering elections for the officers of the Council (Chairperson, Vice-Chairperson, Secretary, and Treasurer) as well as conducting the election for Senators and Alternate Senators.

 AMC Book Club: The AMC Book Club meets monthly for discussions of new and classic books, both fiction and nonfiction.
-The next meeting of the 2013-14 academic year will take place on Monday, June 2 from 12:30-1:30 PM at Bobst Library, 70 Washington Square South, in the Public Services Conference Room.
-Upon entering the library, the conference room is at the far left corner of the atrium, left of the elevators and right of the circulation counter.
+The 2014-15 schedule will be posted when available.
 Contact Michael Hanrahan or Eric Stedfeld for additional information.

 Join the AMC's volunteer knitting and crocheting group, which brings together administrators from across NYU to create items for local charities.